Fifty Years of AIDS Treatment: 1981–2031

 Chinese company develops broad spectrum microbicide based on natural product; safe for vaginal and anal mucosa.
 Product tastes great; successfully marketed as soft drink; no stigma when used as microbicide.
 Wide market distribution achieved at low cost.

 Worldwide HIV prevalence dropping as treatment rates increase; on track to become “like polio” by 2056.
 “Cure Pak” studied in large clinical trials; regimen delivered as blister pack containing 60 days of anti-HIV drugs, 7 days of drugs to activate latent immune cells, and then another 60 days of HIV drugs.
-One-year, drug-free remission achieved in 40% of participants.
+One-year, drug-free remission achieved in 40 percent of participants.

 U.S. president Michelle Obama announces breakthrough antiaging technology derived from HIV pathogenesis research.
 First HIV vif protein inhibitors enter human trials.